Bielefeld conspiracy: Official response

 The city council of Bielefeld made efforts to generate publicity for Bielefeld and build a nationally known public image of the city.
 However, even ten years after the conspiracy started, the mayor's office still received phone calls and e-mails which claimed to doubt the existence of the city.

 On April Fools' Day in 1999, five years after the myth started to spread, the city council released a press statement titled Bielefeld gibt es doch! ("Bielefeld does exist!").
 In allusion to the origin of the conspiracy, the 800th anniversary of Bielefeld was held in 2014 under the motto Das gibt's doch gar nicht ("Unbelievable!", literally "That doesn't exist").

 In August 2019, the council offered to give €1 million to any person who could provide "incontrovertible evidence" of Bielefeld's nonexistence in an effort to increase interest in the city.
-As no-one was able to prove Bielefeld's non-existence, the city therefore sees its existence as conclusive and the conspiracy as ended.
+As no-one was able to prove Bielefeld's non-existence, the city therefore sees its own existence as conclusive and the conspiracy as ended.
 To commemorate it, the city erected a glacial erratic block in the historic center near the Leineweber monument.
 A QR code on it directs to further background information.